Welcome to a case study about how I created the industry’s first sports betting Snapchat community for SportsbookReview.com.

 Sports Fan Engagement:

 Every day I included at least one opportunity for engagement, most times it was a few.
 This element is absolutely crucial to building a thriving community, and it’s one area in which most brands fail at miserably.
-Engagement opportunities included:
+A good example of an engagement opportunities was “Send in your bets (win or lose).”

 It was very important for me to stress to the community that we didn’t only care about winning.
 Why?
 Because losing is very much part of sports betting.
 I wanted to have the Sportsbook Review Snapchat account most accurately reflect what really goes on in the lives of a sports bettor.
 This speaks to the authenticity of things (which I’ll get to in a second.)